AlexJenter/cv/src/markdown/work.md

 <span>

-**Technical Lead / Digital Artist** – Using my in background design combined with my passion for tech to help artists create innovative experiences.
+**Technical Lead / Digital Artist** – Using my background in design and my passion for tech to help artists create innovative experiences.

 - 3D Data aquirement, processing and modelling
 - CAD, simulations and dynamics